3 causes for process breakdown in your church (1 of 3)

 My next post will talk about what this condition is specifically and give you 4 symptoms to see if your church has it and to what degree.
 In the mean time, ponder or discuss the questions below:

-- How is the Church like the human body (an organism opposed to an organization)?
+How is the Church like the human body (an organism not an organization)?
 What evidence to you see of this?
 How would your thoughts as a leader or as a team be different if you understood your church in this way?